 These Six Steps are also available in:

-Yet to introduce the concepts and flavor of the technique, some structure can be useful.
-We offer one approach here: six steps.
-Although these steps may provide a window into Focusing, it is important to remember that they are not the six steps.
+Although these steps may provide a window into Focusing, it is important to remember that they are not the way to do Focusing.
+Indeed most teachers have developed their own styles of teaching Focusing which don't conform to these specific steps.
 Focusing has no rigid, fixed agenda for the inner world; many Focusing sessions bear little resemblance to the technical process that we define here.
-Still, every Certified Focusing Professional (Trainer) is deeply familiar with these six steps, and uses them as needed throughout a Focusing session.
-Many people have had success getting in touch with the heart of the process just by following these simple instructions.

 The inner act of Focusing can be broken down into six main sub-acts or movements.
 As you gain more practice, you won’t need to think of these as six separate parts of the process.
 To think of them as separate movements makes the process seem more mechanical than it is—or will be, for you, later.
 I have subdivided the process in this way because I’ve learned from years of experimenting that this is one of the effective ways to teach Focusing to people who have never tried it before.